PART II PREDICTIONS

 thoughts, as each of them can make quantum moves that could alter your consciousness.
 Perhaps

-there is more to the shoulder angel trope than we realize.
-There is also further evidence that your brain makes decisions several seconds before you are even consciously aware of that decision.
+evidence that your brain makes decisions several seconds before you are even consciously aware of that decision.

 Unfortunately, this throws up questions about whether free will even exists.
-Personally, I believe
+Personally, I believe we

-we still have free will, and perhaps it is more likely to exist in the classical side of our brains.
+still have free will, and perhaps it is more likely to exist in the classical side of our brains.

 If this interpretation is correct, it quite literally means that there is a force subtly